manurawat/demo/README.md

 * The Application must serve variable amount of traffic.
 Most users are active during business hours.
 During big events and conferences the traffic could be 4 times more than typical.

-#### GKE is cluster is running with 3 worker nodes and autoscaling is enabled.
+#### GKE cluster is running with 3 worker nodes and autoscaling is enabled.
 If the number of active users increases, cluster will autoscale itself.
 _____________

 * The Customer takes guarantee to preserve your notes up to 3 years and recover it if needed.